 “I can do that.”
 Tim replied as he followed her towards the living room.
 “You’re really not angry?”

 Elizabeth chuckled.
 “Really not.”
 She held up a small brown bag.
 “I even brought you something to eat.
-Something tells me you hadn’t taken time out to take care of yourself.”
+Something tells me you haven’t taken time off to take care of yourself.”

 “I wouldn’t quite put it that way.”
 He countered before shaking his head.
 “I don’t think I’ll ever fully understand you, Liz.
 You keep defying my assumptions every time.”

 She paused a moment and turned back towards him with a raised eyebrow.
 “Is that a good thing or a bad thing?”

 “Definitely a good thing.”
 He replied before gently taking her hand and tugging her in the opposite direction.
 “Let’s go to the kitchen instead.”